Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 2. The world is backed up and we're reverting it after the party so anything you make is going bye-bye.
-This was mostly to prevent any tantrums if my daughters meticulously-constructed villages got obliterated.
+This was mostly to prevent any tantrums if my daughters' meticulously-constructed villages got obliterated.

 3. How to pick skins.
 This was, of course, their first question.